SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 IAS Admin UI:

 10. Open menu item *Applications* and create a new application of type *Bundled application*.
-	- Enter the required information like application display name, application URL, … The display name appears on user login screen and the login applies to all applications liked to the IAS tenant (following the SSO principle).
-Choose something meaningful display name from an end-user point of view representing the scope of the IAS, for example "Almika Inc. - User login" or "Almika Inc. - ByD user authentication".
+	- Enter the required information like application display name, application URL, … The display name appears on user login screen and the login applies to all applications linked to the IAS tenant (following the SSO principle).
+Choose some meaningful display name from an end-user point of view representing the scope of the IAS, for example "Almika Inc. - User login" or "Almika Inc. - ByD user authentication".
 As application URL you may use the ByD access URL for single sign-on, for example https://myXXXXXX-sso.sapbydesign.com.
-	- Open section *SAML 2.0 Configuration" and upload the **ByD Service provider SAML metadata file** that you downloaded from ByD.
+	- Open section *SAML 2.0 Configuration* and upload the **ByD Service provider SAML metadata file** that you downloaded from ByD.
 	- Open section *Subject Name identifier* and select "E-Mail" as basic attribute.
 	- Open section *Default Name ID Format* and select "E-Mail".